 Recommendation: Schedule a thorough cleaning of your home’s entire ductwork system.

 You would be surprised at just how much dust, debris, and contagions get caught up permanently within your ductwork.
 Older homes might present with layers of old debris along the ductwork walls that essentially takes up space and can hinder how well air flows through to various areas of your home.
 And there is always the other possibility of a rodent or critter taking up residence in your ductwork somewhere, blocking airflow with a nest.
 You often hear about how clean ductwork is essential for indoor air quality, which is absolutely true.
-But blockages or airflow hindrances in your ductwork can lead to airflow problems, as well.
+But blockages or airflow hindrances in your ductwork can lead to an airflow problem, as well.

 4. Blocked Vents & Registers